 I am of the belief that simple is best, which is why I love this Melissa and Doug Play Kitchen.
 It’s half the price of other fancy play kitchens and guess what?
 My kids could care less that it doesn’t have a pretend ice maker or granite counter tops – they adore it as is!
 We have this play food set, and this velcro food set.

 A friend gave Lincoln a Poke-a-Dot Book a few years ago and it’s been such a hit with the boys.
 The pages are filled with dots that make a satisfying pop when you press them, keeping the child engaged.
 Love ’em.

-I limit Lincoln’s iPad time to 30 mins every couple of days or so but he can play with this toy all he wants, which he loves.
+We don’t have an iPad or other “smart” device that we let the kids play with, but all bets are off with the Leap Frog Scribble and Write!
 It has the feel of something important like an iPad but is strictly for practicing letters and numbers.
 Cam loves it too!

 I don’t know if it’s a good thing or a bad thing, but the boys fight so hard over this digital camera!
 They feel very important and professional taking pictures that they can review, and Lincoln occasionally takes pictures of his food like his Mama which is equal parts hysterical and heart warming.
 Trust me when I tell you this thing is totally indestructible.

 Another fun, educational toy that has gotten plenty of use over the years (and Cam pretends is a suitcase – his favorite!) ;) I also have to mention that the letters in this ABC puzzle make a very satisfying snap when pushed in, which both boys have really liked.